aurelia/aurelia/docs/user-docs/router-lite/routing-lifecycle.md

 3. component-one `attached`.
 4. routed-view `attached`.

-Note that it happens because the router-lite starts loading the first route after the app-root, and thereby the viewport(s) it is hosting, are fully activated/attached.
-In order to load a route, the router needs registered viewports, which only happens during the `attaching` phase of a viewport.
+Note that the application root is attached before any other components are attached.
+This happens because the router-lite starts loading the first route only after the app-root, and thereby the viewport(s) it is hosting, are fully activated/attached.
+In order to load a route, the router needs registered viewports.
+The registration process of a viewport only happens during the `attaching` phase of a viewport.
 More details on this topic, can be found in this [GitHub issue](https://github.com/aurelia/aurelia/issues/2019).